 Glasses have not only become an essential tool for better vision but it has evolved into a major fashion statement too.
 It is safe to say that they can make or break a look.
+If you are thinking, "Which specs frame suits me?", we've got the answers for you!
 So, before buying glasses, it is important to assess your face shape and other features to bring out the best version of yourself.
 Finding the perfect spectacle can be quite a challenge, which is why we’ve put together different factors to consider before you shop for that perfect pair.

 Understand your face shape

 The first and foremost step is to know your face shape.
 This will help you determine which frames will enhance the look of your face and which will counteract them.
+Picking the right frame for your face shape is important.
 Let’s take a look at a few common face shapes and what kind of glass wear will suit them the most.

 For a round face shape: Full cheeks, a wide forehead and a round chin are some of the prominent features of a round face.
 The length and the breadth of the face are essentially the same with no peculiar angles.

-If you have a round face, opt for frames which are horizontal and rectangular.
+The best frames for a round face are ones which are horizontal and rectangular.
 They will help in breaking up the roundness of the face and make your face look longer by adding balance to the facial features.
 Avoid circular and rimless frames as these will make your face look rounder than usual.

 For a square face shape: Square faces are all about angles.
 They have a prominent jawline, angular chin and a wide forehead giving the face a perfect square silhouette.

 To complement these facial dimensions, it’s best to choose frames that soften these angles.
-Try frames that are more curved and circular with a thin frame size.
+The best frames for square faces are ones that are more curved and circular with a thin frame size.
 Wide frames that sit high on the bridge of the nose are also a great choice for square faces.
 This is will bring a good balance to your face.
 Avoid choosing frames with rectangular corners as they will make your face look bigger.

 For an oval face shape: The oval-shaped face is considered an ideal face shape so you can pull off any style.
 The length of the face is longer with prominent cheekbones and a strong chin.

 Go ahead and play with your own distinctive style.
-Play around with different colours and styles that are in trend, from cat-eye frames to stylish wayfarers.
+If you are looking for glasses or frames with this face shape Play around with different colours and styles that are in trend, from cat-eye frames to stylish glasses.
 However, over-sized glasses can disrupt the proportional appearance of the face so try and stay away from those.

 For a triangular face shape: Triangular faces naturally have a wide forehead and a narrow chin.
 They are also referred to as heart-shaped faces.